 Plastic waste has definitely changed in the past few years with many countries trying to get rid of plastic bags and other materials that are made out of this material and take so long to degrade.

-From paper bags to metal straws, there are alternatives available, and therefore, we can all do our bit in using less plastic on a daily basis.
+From paper bags to metal straws, there are great eco-friendly products available, and therefore, we can all do our bit in using less plastic on a daily basis.

 See how much you can cut out and make it a challenge as a household to use less per month.
 You can see some suggestions of other stuff that’s better for the environment here.

 Water can often be wasted through the smallest of ways.
 Taking a bath though so is one of the big ways that you would be using a lot of water, hose pipes outside can also pump out a lot of excess water.
 And then in relation to the smaller impacts, brushing your teeth while leaving the tap running and cleaning dishes under running water also doesn’t help.

 Try to be more conscious of the water you’re using and how you can use it more carefully.